k-tamura/openam-book-jp/stateless-session.md

 Perform the following steps to encrypt the JWT:

-Procedure 9.4.
+手順.
 To Configure JWT Encryption

 Navigate to Configuration > Global > Session and then locate the Stateless Sessions section.

 Specify the Encryption Algorithm Type as a value other than NONE.